stocnet/MoNAn/README.md

 ### Estimation

-Now estimate the model.
+Now we can estimate the model.
 The first two lines indicate the dependent variable, data (state), cache, and effects.
-The third line specifies the intial estimates, where the previously obtained pseudo-likelihood estimates can be used.
-The remaining lines define the algorithm (see helpfiles).
+The third line specifies the initial estimates, where the previously obtained pseudo-likelihood estimates can be used.
+The remaining lines define the algorithm (see the paper introducing the model, in particular the appendix, and the helpfiles).

 Running the model takes a while (up to 10 minutes for this data with parallel computing).